Murdered journalist and rising crime unnerve Peru

 There are also worries that tourists are vulnerable.
 The U.S. Embassy said it is helping search for an American couple who went missing while on a cycling trip in the Andean country.

-Police told the state news agency Andina that they believed the couple had left an ecological commune in Peru's jungle and were bound for Ecuador, but their families have said on Facebook that Garrett Hand and Jamie Neal were last heard from on January 25.
-They were travelling from Cusco, in southeastern Peru, to Lima and were expected to arrive in the capital on January 26.
+Police told the state news agency Andina that they believed the couple had left an ecological commune in Peru's jungle and were bound for Ecuador, but their families have said on Facebook that Garrett Hand and Jamie Neal were last heard from on Jan.
+25. They were traveling from Cusco, in southeastern Peru, to Lima and were expected to arrive in the capital on Jan.
+26.

 The U.S. Embassy said there was no connection between their disappearance and a security warning it issued earlier this month about a potential kidnapping threat against foreign tourists near the ancient Incan city of Machu Picchu.